422dsolomon/LED_Web_Switches/README.md

 - Use existing project, and choose the Firebase project that you created
 - Hit enter twice
 - Type N twice

+---

+Anaother description can be found at this <a href = "https://fab.cba.mit.edu/classes/863.22/Harvard/people/Daniel/Week%2010/week10.html">website</a>